sparkflows/sparkflows-docs/docs/installation/loadbalancer/routing.rst

 Route 53
 ==========

-It explains about configuring "Route 53" to network load balancer.
+This page explains the steps for configuring "Route 53" with network load balancer.

 Below are the steps to follow for configuration: